DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - 🔥**Ransom attack**: form of attack that threatens destruction, denial, or unauthorized public release/remarketing of private information assets; usually involves encrypting assets and withhold the decryption key until a ransom is paid by the victim
     - 🔥**Living off the land** (non-malware based ransom attack): system attack where the system/resources compromised are used in pursuit of additional attacks (i.e. the attacker's agenda); anti-malware defence doesn't detect/prevent the attack given the attacker's methodology
     - 🔥**Malformed input attack**: not currently handling input data is a common source of code errors that can result in arbitrary code exec, or misdirection of the program to other resources/locations
+    - 🔥**Lateral movement**: which is when an intruder is able to gain remote control over another internal system after pivoting from the initial system they compromised.
+    - 🔥**Passive reconnaissance** which is gathering information about a target in such a way as to not to be noticed by said target.
 - 🟦**Computing Resilience**:
     - 🛠️Multitasking is processing more than one task at the same time.
 In most cases, multitasking is simulated by the OS (using multiprogramming or pseudo-­simultaneous execution) even when not supported by the processor.
     - 🛠️Multicore is also able to perform simultaneous execution but does so with multiple execution cores on one or more CPUs.